tapoban123/My-Personal-Projects/Hotel Management System/README.md

 * Room Number provided to guest

 ## To avoid errors, please do the following,
-* **Please download the .png file provided along with the .py file and save both the files in the same folder/directory.**
+* **Please download the assets folder and data folder provided along with the .py file and save both the files in the same folder/directory.**
-* **Please download the required modules for running the program(Only one module needs to be downloaded externally, other modules/libraries are in-built in python)**
+* **Please download the required modules for running the program**

-### NOTE: You may download the Pillow module using the following command in the Command Prompt,
+### NOTE: You may download the required modules using the following command in your terminal window,
-*pip install Pillow*
+*pip install -r requirements.txt*